Whitman-Walker Health: 2010s

 In May 2015, WWH opened its state-of-the-art medical home at 1525 14th Street, NW.
 In comparison to Elizabeth Taylor Medical Center, the 42,000 square foot building doubled exam room space to 28, tripled dental chairs to nine and allowed for a street-facing pharmacy open to the whole community.
 With services spread over seven floors, the building (dubbed “1525”) houses primary medical care, dental care, behavioral health, legal services, wellness programs, and HIV counseling and testing.
 Administration staff continues to work out of Elizabeth Taylor Medical Center, and some programs continue to be housed there.

 In June, WWH announced that after the completion of a two-year planning and assessment process, its board of directors had decided to redevelop the Elizabeth Taylor Medical Center site with Streetscape via a joint venture partnership model.
 Whitman-Walker will be the majority owner of the joint venture and will retain major decision-making rights over key issues such as future programming/uses of the site.

+2020s

+In 2025, Whitman-Walker removed all material related to transgender health care from its website in order to shield itself from potential adverse action by the Trump administration.
+While it continued to quietly provide such care, this was no longer reflected in outward facing materials.